paleobiologyGrader/bfgeosci541/lab2_paleo.md

 1. land
 2. ProcrustesHummingbirds <- gpagen(hummingbirds[["land"]])
 3. plotTangentSpace(ProcrustesHummingbirds[["coords"]], warpgrids=FALSE, verbose=FALSE)
-4. <p>Qualitatively looking at the resulting PCA graph, there is no singular species of hummingbird.
+4. Qualitatively looking at the resulting PCA graph, there is no singular species of hummingbird.
 When changing ProcD to FALSE in the gpagen function, which slides the semilandmarks based on minimizing bending energy (removes artifacts due to equidistant semilandmark analysis; considered to be more accurate), two distinct groupings form.
-One has a majority of the points, while the other contains only three of the points.</p>
+One has a majority of the points, while the other contains only three of the points.

 ##Part 3 questions
 ###Section 1